foocorp/hacienda/README.md

 ---

-* Things are very much at a planning stage right now, but this is the place for a future version of Libre.fm running on a new codebase (this project) written in modern PHP using the Laravel framework.
+* Things are very much at a planning stage right now, but this is the place for a future version of Libre.fm running on a new codebase (this project).

-* See the ['dev'](https://github.com/foocorp/hacienda/compare/main...dev) branch for slow Work-In-Progress

 ## Why now?